christy133/MACS37123/README.md

 From the table, we can see that as input size increased, the GPU’s performance improved significantly:
 - At small sizes, the CPU was initially competitive due to lower overhead.
-- However, with the increase of input size, the GPU became faster, with increasing time difference with CPU-based implementations
+- However, with the increase of input size, the GPU became faster, with increasing time differences with CPU-based implementations

-These results confirm that **GPU acceleration becomes highly advantageous** for large raster datasets, where data-parallel workloads dominate and overhead splits quickly.
+These results confirm that GPU acceleration becomes highly advantageous for **large raster datasets**, where data-parallel workloads dominate and overhead splits quickly.